BlockchainCommons/BCSwiftSecureComponents/Docs/08-ELISION-REDACTION.md

 ## Revealing the Top-Level Structure

-The first digest we need is the top-level digest of the `Envelope`.
+The first digest we need is the top-level digest of the envelope.
 This reveals the "macro structure" of the envelope.

 (From here on we'll just show the code that adds digests to the target, and the result of performing the elision on the original credential using that target.)